Reaching Equilibrium: Benjamin Constant and the Transformations of Religion in Modernity

 Supervisor: Dr Chris Brooke

-His research is jointly funded by the Arts and Humanities Research Council, the Cambridge Trust and the Department of Politics and International Studies (POLIS).
-He is a Leslie Wilson Scholar at Magdalene College, Cambridge.
+My research is jointly funded by the Arts and Humanities Research Council, the Cambridge Trust and the Department of Politics and International Studies (POLIS).
+I am a Leslie Wilson Scholar at Magdalene College, Cambridge.

 - Political Theory